World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/joining2arrays.md

 ## JavaScript function

-In addition to this built-in functionality, you may have a data structure that has two Types with common (or even just similar) data columns, that you want to programmatically bring into one array.
+In addition to this built-in functionality, you may have a data structure that has two Tables with common (or even just similar) data columns, that you want to programmatically bring into one array.

 ```js